jainritik626/multi-step-react-form/README.md

 ### Scalability
 - The application is designed to be easily extendable.
 Adding new steps to the form or modifying existing ones is straightforward.
 - The use of custom hooks and modular components makes the system easy to maintain and update.

+###ESLint
+- we have enable eslint for a consistent development code across teams

 By following these design principles, the application remains robust, scalable, and easy to maintain.